Previous Porter L. Fortune, Jr. History Symposiums

-The 1989 Chancellor’s Symposium will examine the American South in the light of comparative history.
-Its purpose is to determine through the comparative method what is truly distinctive and unique about the South, and in which ways the region is part of more general historical patterns.
-The symposium will bring together some of the nation’s leading scholars in comparative American history.
+The 1989 Fortune Symposium examined the American South in the light of comparative history.
+Its purpose was to determine through the comparative method what is truly distinctive and unique about the South, and in which ways the region is part of more general historical patterns.
+The symposium brought together some of the nation’s leading scholars in comparative American history.

 Publication: Gispen, Kees, ed.
 What Made the South Different?
 Jackson: University Press of Mississippi, 1990.

-The 1987 Chancellor’s Symposium will be a major part of the University’s celebration of the Bicentennial of the Constitution.
-Six scholars will examine the contributions of delegates from the five Southern states to the writing and ratification of the Constitution and the adoption of the Bill of Rights.
-Each paper will be followed by a general discussion period.
+The 1987 Fortune Symposium was a major part of the University’s celebration of the Bicentennial of the Constitution.
+Six scholars examined the contributions of delegates from the five Southern states to the writing and ratification of the Constitution and the adoption of the Bill of Rights.

 Publication: Haws, Robert J., ed.
 The South’s Role in the Creation of the Bill of Rights.
 Jackson: University Press of Mississippi, 1991.

-The 1986 Chancellor’s Symposium will examine society in the colonial South.
-Six scholars will present papers dealing with (1) trends and developments in the study of the colonial South; (2) women and the family; (3) slavery; (4) the development of the plantation system in South Carolina; (5) Indians in French Louisiana; and (6) new directions in the study of the colonial South.
+The 1986 Fortune Symposium examined society in the colonial South.
+Six scholars presented papers dealing with (1) trends and developments in the study of the colonial South; (2) women and the family; (3) slavery; (4) the development of the plantation system in South Carolina; (5) Indians in French Louisiana; and (6) new directions in the study of the colonial South.

 Publication: Jordan, Winthrop D. and Sheila L. Skemp, eds.
 Race and Family in the Colonial South.
 Jackson: University Press of Mississippi, 1987.

-The 1985 Chancellor’s Symposium will examine the Civil Rights Movement in the South.
-Six scholars will present papers dealing with (1) the sources and origins of the movement; (2) the various methods employed by activists; (3) the importance of different leaders and leadership styles; (4) the movement in the key state of Mississippi; (5) the importance of federal legislation and judicial decisions for the movement; and (6) the changes brought by the movement.
+The 1985 Fortune Symposium examined the Civil Rights Movement in the South.
+Six scholars presented papers dealing with (1) the sources and origins of the movement; (2) the various methods employed by activists; (3) the importance of different leaders and leadership styles; (4) the movement in the key state of Mississippi; (5) the importance of federal legislation and judicial decisions for the movement; and (6) the changes brought by the movement.

 Publication: Eagles, Charles W., ed.
 The Civil Rights Movement in America.
 Jackson: University Press of Mississippi, 1986.

-This year the symposium examines the role of religious values and institutions in southern life.
-In six sessions scholars will present papers (1) examining the relationship of southern religious history to the American religious tradition; (2) outlining the development and distinctiveness of the South’s dominant religion, evangelical Protestantism; (3) exploring religious diversity in the region by focusing on three groups outside the evangelical mainstream – Catholics, Jews, and Protestant sectarians; (4) comparing and contrasting the southern black religious tradition with southern white religion and national religious trends; (5) evaluating whether southern religion has had a social reform dimension; (6) discussing the involvement of the region’s churches and ministers in political activities, both in the past and in the contemporary period.
+The 1984 Fortune Symposium examined the role of religious values and institutions in southern life.
+Six scholars presented papers (1) examining the relationship of southern religious history to the American religious tradition; (2) outlining the development and distinctiveness of the South’s dominant religion, evangelical Protestantism; (3) exploring religious diversity in the region by focusing on three groups outside the evangelical mainstream – Catholics, Jews, and Protestant sectarians; (4) comparing and contrasting the southern black religious tradition with southern white religion and national religious trends; (5) evaluating whether southern religion has had a social reform dimension; (6) discussing the involvement of the region’s churches and ministers in political activities, both in the past and in the contemporary period.

 Publication: Wilson, Charles Reagan, ed.
 Religion in the South.
 Jackson: University Press of Mississippi, 1985.

-This year the symposium explores the impact of the New Deal on the South.
-Participants in the 1983 Chancellor’s Symposium will examine from several angles the question of whether the New Deal broke the continuity that seemed to characterize the post-Reconstruction South.
-In six sessions, historians will present papers dealing with (1) the goals of the New Deal in the South and the methods used to achieve them; (2) the impact of the New Deal on southern agriculture and the implications of this impact for other sectors of the economy; (3) the New Deal’s short- and long-term political impact with specific attention to the exacerbation of tensions between white southerners and the national Democratic Party; (4) the effect of the New Deal on southern blacks, in terms of tangible, immediate gains as well as the heightened expectations that may have contributed to early civil rights activism; (5) the New Deal’s impact on southern workers as measured not only by better wages, working conditions, and the freedom to organize, but their subsequent inability to maintain the momentum they enjoyed in the New Deal era; (6) a summary consideration of the New Deal as a “turning point” in southern history.
+The 1983 Fortune Symposium explored the impact of the New Deal on the South.
+Participants examined from several angles the question of whether the New Deal broke the continuity that seemed to characterize the post-Reconstruction South.
+In six sessions, historians presented papers dealing with (1) the goals of the New Deal in the South and the methods used to achieve them; (2) the impact of the New Deal on southern agriculture and the implications of this impact for other sectors of the economy; (3) the New Deal’s short- and long-term political impact with specific attention to the exacerbation of tensions between white southerners and the national Democratic Party; (4) the effect of the New Deal on southern blacks, in terms of tangible, immediate gains as well as the heightened expectations that may have contributed to early civil rights activism; (5) the New Deal’s impact on southern workers as measured not only by better wages, working conditions, and the freedom to organize, but their subsequent inability to maintain the momentum they enjoyed in the New Deal era; (6) a summary consideration of the New Deal as a “turning point” in southern history.

 Publication: Cobb, James C. and Michael V. Namorato, eds.
 The New Deal and the South.
 Jackson: University Press of Mississippi, 1984.

-This year the symposium examines the interrelationship of sex, race, and the role of women in the South.
-Beginning with a survey of historians’ treatment of Southern women, the program will explore the public role of Southern women, working class women, black women, and ways in which Southern literary women have portrayed life in the region.
-Participants in the symposium will attempt to explain, from a historical perspective, why Southern women of all classes and races have managed to achieve less equality than their counterparts in the rest of the nation.
-In an effort to explain the traditional attitude that the South has had toward its women, the speakers will focus on the question of how Southern racial and sexual attitudes have affected the role of white and black women alike.
+The 1982 Fortune Symposium examined the interrelationship of sex, race, and the role of women in the South.
+Beginning with a survey of historians’ treatment of Southern women, the program explored the public role of Southern women, working class women, black women, and ways in which Southern literary women have portrayed life in the region.
+Participants in the symposium attempted to explain, from a historical perspective, why Southern women of all classes and races have managed to achieve less equality than their counterparts in the rest of the nation.
+In an effort to explain the traditional attitude that the South has had toward its women, the speakers focused on the question of how Southern racial and sexual attitudes have affected the role of white and black women alike.

 Publication: Hawks, Joanne V. and Sheila L. Skemp, eds.
 Sex, Race, and the Role of Women in the South.
 Jackson: University Press of Mississippi, 1983.

-This year the symposium examines the impact of the Civil War on the traditions and values of the Old South.
-The symposium joins the debate on “continuity” or “persistency” between the Old and the New South by considering the experience of Confederate nationalism on public officials, private citizens, Afro-Americans and Confederate soldiers.
+The 1981 Fortune Symposium examined the impact of the Civil War on the traditions and values of the Old South.
+The symposium joined the debate on “continuity” or “persistency” between the Old and the New South by considering the experience of Confederate nationalism on public officials, private citizens, Afro-Americans and Confederate soldiers.
 The Civil War abolished chattel slavery, but was the Old South fundamentally altered by the war years?
 Or did lines of continuity extend to such a degree as to require another look at the New South era?

 Publication: Owens, Harry P. and James J. Cooke, eds.
 The Old South and the Crucible of War.
 Jackson: University Press of Mississippi, 1983.

-This year the symposium examines the Indian experience in this region of the United States in general, and focuses in particular on the Mississippi Band of Choctaws.
-It is hoped that a symposium organized in this way will contribute to a preservation of much of this region’s diverse cultural heritage.
+The 1980 Fortune Symposium examined the Indian experience in the southeast United States in general, and focused in particular on the Mississippi Band of Choctaws in an effort to preserve much of this region’s diverse cultural heritage.

-This year the symposium turns to a new topic, the Old Southwest.
-This area that is now Alabama, Mississippi, and Louisiana was a frontier before it became the “cotton kingdom” and seat of antebellum culture.
-Through lectures, a panel discussion, and audience participation, the symposium will examine life in the Old Southwest between 1780 and 1840, looking for the evolution of the frontier into “the South.”
+The 1979 Fortune Symposium turned to the topic of the Old Southwest.
+This area, now known as Alabama, Mississippi, and Louisiana, was a frontier before it became the “cotton kingdom” and seat of antebellum culture.
+Through lectures, a panel discussion, and audience participation, the symposium examined life in the Old Southwest between 1780 and 1840, looking for the evolution of the frontier into “the South.”